 The newspaper accounts the next day all made note of Leonard’s volubility at this most crucial juncture in the match.
 According to some he appeared to be complaining angrily to Tendler about his rough-house tactics and low blows.
 Others would swear they heard Leonard and Tendler conversing in Yiddish.
 But as “The Ghetto Wizard” himself would tell it years later, he sought to conceal his vulnerability and buy himself precious time by calmly acknowledging the blow which had almost decked him.

 “I said, ‘That was a good punch, Lew.’
 I said it in a friendly, matter-of-fact tone of voice and it put the fight on a different plane.
 Lew snarled, ‘Never mind that stuff, come on and fight.’
 But I stuck out a restraining hand and said, ‘No, Lew.
 That was really a good punch.
 It was all right.’
 Lew paused again, and by that time I had recovered my senses.”

-Whatever the case, Leonard utilized some quick thinking to disrupt the challenger’s attack.
+Whatever the case, Leonard utilized some quick thinking and crafty stalling tactics to disrupt the challenger’s attack.
 Tendler’s chance to inflict major punishment or stop Leonard had slipped away and by the end of the round it was the champion scoring with sharp punches as more blood seeped from Tendler’s mouth.

 The ninth was the slowest round of the fight with neither battler having a decided edge, but in the final three rounds, Leonard took control.
 Throwing his heavy right with greater confidence, he stunned Tendler several times during the spirited tenth and in the final two rounds outboxed his tiring challenger with relative ease.
 Still, some at ringside thought Leonard’s rally in the latter stages too little and too late.